 Linoleic acid is an omega-6 fatty acid abundant in common cooking oils such as corn oil and soybean oil.
-High linoleic oil consumption appears to increase breast cancer risk.
+High linoleic acid consumption appears to increase breast cancer risk.
 However, the breast cancer connection is not straightforward since omega-6 fats are essential to health.
-In fact, the ratio of omega-6 to omega-3 fats in the diet appears to be more important than the absolute amounts.
+In fact, the ratio of omega-6 to omega-3 fats is important.

 Nevertheless, evidence is mounting that linoleic acid promotes breasts cancer development and metastasis directly.
 Now a new study has demonstrated how linoleic acid induces migration and invasion in triple negative (ER-/PR-/HER2-) breast cancer cells.